nk64/GT4286/README.md

 # Retro Arcade Game Console (GT-4286)

-Hopefully I will get my thoughts together and write up what I have learnt about this product.
-Backup your SD card before reading on.
+Hopefully I will get my thoughts together and write up what I have learnt about this product through reverse engineering some of the emulators and exploring the SD card and the underlying OS (Linux).

+Please backup your SD card before going any further.

 ## For now, you can find:

 1. [dat](./dats/) files for the FBNeo emulator.

 2. a [screenshot](./img/fbneo-hexedit-fix-p1-r-and-l-buttons.png) of a couple of bytes to patch to enable the P1 R and P1 L buttons to work in the FBNeo emulator.
-This screenshot show the changes to be made to /emus/fbneo/fbneo and assume that the file SHA-256 hash of the file is 24B4026764C6B8F218D56222A534EDB3D21210A2C8FCDEE8A5F96505D6B85E9F
+This screenshot show the changes to be made to /emus/fbneo/fbneo.
-If your file has a different hash then please don't perform this edit.
+Please check the SHA-256 hash of the file first and if it is not ```24B4026764C6B8F218D56222A534EDB3D21210A2C8FCDEE8A5F96505D6B85E9F``` then please don't perform this edit.

 3. a [remap](./sdcard_tweaks/keyremap) file for the (patched) FBNeo emulator that orders the 6 buttons (of each player) correctly for Street Fighter 2 (maybe more).

-4. some [information](./sdcard_tweaks/roms/MAME/output/) extracted from the running system
+4. some [information](./sdcard_tweaks/roms/MAME/output/) extracted from the running system.

+5. a [list](./dats/built-in%20roms.txt) of the built-in games.

 ## In the future I hope to show how to: